 A stratovolcano is a steep, conical volcano built by the eruption of viscous lava flows, tephra, and pyroclastic flows.
 Usually constructed over a period of tens to hundreds of thousands of years, stratovolcanoes may erupt a variety of magma types, including basalt, andesite, dacite, and rhyolite.
 All but basalt commonly generate highly explosive eruptions.
 A stratovolcano typically consists of many separate vents, some of which may have erupted cinder cones and domes on the volcano's flanks.
 A synonym is composite cone.

-Of Earth's 1,511 volcanoes known to have erupted in the past 10,000 years, 699 are stratovolcanoes.
-Earth's highest volcano is a stratovolcano; Nevado Ojos del Salado in Chile is 6,887 meters above sea level.
-The highest volcano with historic eruptions is Llullaillaco, Chile, at 6,739 meters.
+Of Earth's 1,511 volcanoes known to have erupted in the past 10,000 yr, 699 are stratovolcanoes.
+Earth's highest volcano is a stratovolcano; Nevado Ojos del Salado in Chile is 6,887 m above sea level.
+The highest volcano with historic eruptions is Llullaillaco, Chile, at 6,739 m.
 Both volcanoes are located in the northern Chilean Andes.